Alice Lawrence Oram

 Alice Lawrence Oram (1864 – 1948) was a British journalist and translator living in Portugal.
 As a journalist, she broke the news overseas of the 5 October 1910 revolution that overthrew the Portuguese monarchy.

 Early life

-Alice Lawrence Oram was born in 1864 in the Portuguese capital of Lisbon.
+Alice Lawrence Oram was born in 1864 in Lisbon.
 Her parents, William Oram and Jane Lawrence, were the owners of Lawrence's Hotel in Sintra, reputedly the oldest still-functioning hotel on the Iberian Peninsula, which became famous as a place where, in 1809, Lord Byron wrote part of his work Childe Harold's Pilgrimage.
 It was also featured in novels by the Portuguese writer, José Maria de Eça de Queirós, as being the place to stay when people from Lisbon visited nearby Sintra.
 At an early age, Oram was meeting many of the writers and artists of Portugal who visited the hotel.